parshurambagade/netflix-gpt/README.md

-# NetflixGPT
+# What2Watch AI

-NetflixGPT is a web application built using React.js, Redux Toolkit, and Tailwind CSS.
+What2Watch AI is a web application built using React.js, Redux Toolkit, and Tailwind CSS.
 It utilizes GPT's APIs to provide movie recommendations based on user queries.
 The app features a search bar powered by GPT, allowing users to search for anything and receive movie recommendations tailored to their query.

 ![Desktop view](./src/assets/screenshots/desktop-view.gif)

 ## Deployments

 The application has been deployed on Vercel.
 You can access it [here](https://flix-gpt.vercel.app/).

 ## Features